 Conversion using NCO

-The scenario starts when a message must be submitted by NA “To Be” to a NA “Legacy”.
-This means that the message shall be converted Downgraded as per Technical Conversion Specifications using the NCO prior submission to Common Domain according to the “Legacy” specifications (message structure and message formatting) [Seq.
+The scenario starts when a message must be submitted by an NA “To Be” to an NA “Legacy”.
+This means that the message shall be converted (Downgraded) as per Technical Conversion Specifications using the NCO prior to the submission of to Common Domain according to the “Legacy” specifications (message structure and message formatting) [Seq.
 1].
-In this scenario is assumed that downgrade conversion is performed successfully.
+In this scenario, it is assumed that downgrade conversion is performed successfully.
 Please note that the conversion of messages (IE501C.xml to IE501B.edifact) is a national issue however must be performed as per Technical Conversion Specifications.

 Upon receiving the message, the NA “Legacy” might identify errors at the following levels and for which error handling is defined per case as illustrated in Figure 17: